IST356M001SP25/assignment-07-AnshVerma102/reflection.md

 # Reflection

-Student Name:  name
+Student Name:  Ansh Verma
-Sudent Email:  email
+Sudent Email:  averma11@syr.edu
 ## Instructions

 Reflection is a key activity of learning.
 It helps you build a strong metacognition, or "understanding of your own learning."
 A good learner not only "knows what they know", but they "know what they don't know", too.
 Learning to reflect takes practice, but if your goal is to become a self-directed learner where you can teach yourself things, reflection is imperative.